 Management/Business Intelligence; Business processes and modelling; IS and organisational structure; IS and organisational culture; Integrated systems; Current issues and new technologies in Information Systems; Current Issues and New Technologies in IS; Ethical, social and legal Issues of IS Use; Change management and systems implementation.

 On completion of this subject the student is expected to:

-- Explain what organizations are and how they work
+- Explain what organisations are and how they work

-- Explain how IT adds value for people and organizations
+- Explain how IT adds value for people and organisations

-- Explain how IT has transformed the way we design modern organizations, including global organizations
+- Explain how IT has transformed the way we design modern organisations, including global organisations

-- Explain why processes are so important in modern organizations
+- Explain why processes are so important in modern organisations

 - Demonstrate understanding of major business processes (such as order management, billing, new product development, IT investment decision making, and project management)